BZandi/Spectral-Optimisation/README.md

 # Spectral optimisation pipeline for multi-primary LED luminaries
-In this repository, the Matlab code is provided for optimising spectra on a 15-channel LED luminaire, using the multi-objective optimisation method.
+In this repository, the Matlab code for spectrally optimising a 15-channel LED luminaire, using a multi-objective optimisation method is provided.
 The current version of this code can optimise a spectrum with the objectives luminance and the CIExy-1931 chromaticity coordinates.

 **Correspondence:** [zandi@lichttechnik.tu-darmstadt.de](mailto:zandi@lichttechnik.tu-darmstadt.de)<br>
 **Google Scholar Profile:** [Babak Zandi](https://scholar.google.de/citations?user=LSA7SdAAAAAJ&hl=de)<br>